qianngli/ERCSR/README.md

 ------
 **Three public datasets, i.e., [CAVE](https://www1.cs.columbia.edu/CAVE/databases/multispectral/ "CAVE"), [Harvard](http://vision.seas.harvard.edu/hyperspec/explore.html "Harvard"), [Pavia Centre](http://www.ehu.eus/ccwintco/index.php?title=Hyperspectral_Remote_Sensing_Scenes#Pavia_Centre_scene "Pavia Centre"), are employed to verify the effectiveness of the  proposed ERCSR.
 Since there are too few images in these datasets for deep learning algorithm, we augment the training data.
 With respect to the specific details, please see the implementation details section.**

-**Moreover, we also provide the code about data pre-processing in floder [data pre-processing](https://github.com/qianngli/MCNet/tree/master/data_pre-processing "data pre-processing").
+**Moreover, we also provide the code about data pre-processing in folder [data pre-processing](https://github.com/qianngli/MCNet/tree/master/data_pre-processing "data pre-processing").
 The floder contains three parts, including training set augment, test set pre-processing, and band mean for all training set.**

 Requirement
 ---------